isaacdandrea/RaioTransporte-BackEnd/AZURE_CONTAINER_APPS_DEPLOYMENT_GUIDE.md

 > ℹ️  The workflow is idempotent: if the Container App does not exist it will be created; otherwise a
 > new revision is published with the updated image and configuration.
 Each run attaches a distinct
 > revision suffix based on the GitHub run number so you can roll back if needed.

+> 💰  The defaults above stay within the Azure Container Apps **free monthly grant** (180,000 vCPU-seconds
+> and 360,000 GiB-seconds) when the service only scales out briefly.
+Keep `maxReplicas` at `1` or `2`
+> while operating on credits or the free tier, and raise the limit once steady traffic justifies the
+> additional spend.

 To run manually, open **Actions → Build and Deploy to Azure Container Apps → Run workflow** and optionally provide a custom image tag.
 The default tag is the short commit SHA.